petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/enabling-workflows-for-objects.md

 ## Site-Scoped Objects

-Follow these steps to enable a custom Workflow for a Site-scoped Object:
+Follow these steps to enable a custom Workflow for a site-scoped object:

 1. Open the *Site Menu* (![Site Menu](../../images/icon-menu.png)) &rarr; *Configuration* &rarr; *Workflow*.

    ![Open the Workflow application in the desired Site.](./enabling-workflows-for-objects/images/02.png)

-1. Click *Edit* for the desired Object.
+1. Click *Edit* for the desired object.

 1. Select the desired *Workflow*.